alice2527/User-management-LBC/README.md

 Monolithic code structures might increase maintenance complexity and effort.
 ### Lack of security:
 The passwords are not encrypted and so everyone will be able to have access to them, plus these are also returned in the response.
+### No test:
+I should some test, In order to prevent bugs in advance or even for every person who want to try this app.
 # Deployment Instructions

 ## Prerequisites